Authorities say about 200 immigrants were arrested in raids on 2 Southern California farms

 CAMARILLO, Calif.
 (AP) — Federal immigration authorities said Friday they arrested about 200 immigrants suspected of being in the country illegally in raids a day earlier on two California cannabis farm sites.
-Protesters engaged in a tense standoff with authorities during an operation at one of the farms where a farmworker was gravely injured.
+Protesters engaged in a tense standoff with authorities during an operation at one of the farms.

 The Department of Homeland Security said in a statement that authorities executed criminal search warrants in Carpinteria and Camarillo, California, on Thursday.
 They arrested immigrants suspected of being in the country illegally, and there were also at least 10 immigrant children on site, the statement said.

 Four U.S. citizens were arrested for “assaulting or resisting officers,” the department said.
 Authorities were offering a $50,000 reward for information leading to the arrest of one person suspected of firing a gun at federal agents.
-At least one worker was hospitalized with grave injuries.
+One worker who called family to say he was hiding from authorities was on life support after falling and suffering significant injuries.

-During the raid, crowds of people gathered outside Glass House Farms at the Camarillo location to demand information about their relatives and protest immigration enforcement.
-A chaotic scene emerged outside the farm that grows tomatoes, cucumbers and cannabis as authorities clad in military-style helmets and uniforms faced off with the demonstrators.
+During the raid, crowds of people gathered outside Glass House Farms in Camarillo to seek information about their relatives and protest immigration enforcement.
+Authorities clad in military-style helmets and uniforms faced off with the demonstrators.
 Acrid green and white billowing smoke then forced community members to retreat.

 “Glass House has never knowingly violated applicable hiring practices and does not and has never employed minors,” the statement said.

-At least 12 people were injured during the raid and protest at the farm in Camarillo, said Andrew Dowd, a spokesperson for the Ventura County Fire Department.
-Eight were taken to Saint John's St. John’s Regional Medical Center and the Ventura County Medical Center, and four were treated at the scene and released.
+At least 12 people were injured during the raid and protest, said Andrew Dowd, a spokesperson for the Ventura County Fire Department.
+Eight were taken to St. John’s Regional Medical Center and the Ventura County Medical Center, and four were treated at the scene and released.
 Dowd said he did not have information on the extent of the injuries of those hospitalized.

-On Friday, about two dozen people waited outside the Camarillo farm to retrieve the cars of loved ones and speak to managers about what happened.
-Relatives of Jaime Alanis, who has worked picking tomatoes at the farm for 10 years, said he called his wife in Mexico during the raid to tell her immigration agents had arrived and that he was hiding with others inside the farm.
+On Friday, about two dozen people waited outside the farm to retrieve the cars of loved ones and speak to managers.
+Relatives of Jaime Alanis, who has picked tomatoes at the farm for 10 years, said he called his wife in Mexico during the raid to tell her immigration agents had arrived and that he was hiding with others inside the farm.

-“The next thing we heard was that he was in the hospital with broken hands, ribs and a broken neck,” Juan Duran, Alanis’ brother-in-law, said in Spanish, his voice breaking.
+“The next thing we heard was that he was in the hospital with broken hands, ribs and a broken neck,” Juan Duran, Alanis’ brother-in-law, said in Spanish.

 It was not immediately clear how Alanis was injured.
 A doctor at Ventura County Medical Center told the family that those who brought Alanis to the hospital said he had fallen from the roof of a building.